nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Implement app state, where commands can check and modify the current app state.
     * Pros:
       * Commands can be overloaded since they can have different behaviours based on app state, reducing number of commands for user to remember.
-      * Commands do not need to handle changing of Ui layouts (specifying panels it requires), since similar features (e.g. managing students) all require the same panels.
-The `UiManager` will make required Ui changes based on desired state.
+      * Commands do not need to handle changing of UI layouts (specifying panels it requires), since similar features (e.g. managing students) all require the same panels.
+The `UiManager` will make required UI changes based on desired state.
     * Cons: Increase complexity of the code.

 * **Alternative 2:** Have a collection of related commands that are grouped to work with each main mode.
     * Pros: Easy to implement
     * Cons:
       * Many commands for user to remember, although they have similar ideas (e.g. `addPerson`, `addLesson` both involving adding a new object, which the user could have used a generic `add` method.)
-      * Commands have to manually call the Ui to specify which Ui panels to show.
+      * Commands have to manually call the UI to specify which UI panels to show.

 <div style="page-break-after: always;"></div>